Book an

 Scientific InnovationHighOutdated for some users

-The ability of PP405 to reactivate previously dormant follicles, rather than just slowing loss, sets it apart as a regenerative therapy.
+The ability of this peptide to reactivate previously dormant follicles, rather than just slowing loss, sets it apart as a regenerative therapy.

 Application and Use